Goat Breeds ~ How to Choose the Best One

 Best Goats for Milk

-Although some goat breeds technically produce some milk, you’re going to want to opt for varieties that make a lot.
-In this way, you can take full advantage of having them on your farm.
+No matter the case, you will want to look into dairy goat breeds.
+Although all goat breeds technically produce some milk, you’re going to want to opt for breeds that produce a substantial amount.
 As with the ideal goats for meat, the best dairy goats will contribute to the resourcefulness of your farm with limited disadvantages.
-Choose from these dairy goat breeds:
+Here are a few dairy goat breeds to consider:

 Alpine Goats

-On average, Alpine goats can produce up to two gallons of milk.
-That is more than enough for the average farm, especially if you have more than one goat on your property.
+On average, Alpine goats can produce up to two gallons of milk a day.
+That is more than enough for the average household, especially if you have more than one goat on your property.

-With a highly adaptable personality and strong maternal instincts, an Alpine goat is incredibly family-oriented.
+With a highly adaptable personality and strong maternal instincts, an Alpine goat is incredibly herd-oriented.
 As such, they can be a phenomenal addition to your existing farm animals.
-Also, as they are classified as a specific dairy breed, their milk production far outweighs other types of goat breeds.
+Also, since they are classified as a dairy breed, their milk production far outweighs other types of goat breeds.
 On average, they live to be 8 – 12 years old.

 Pros: